niahoo/redux-plug/README.md

 # Redux Plug

+## This library is unstable at the moment, do not use :)

 This library is a simple tool to group you redux code by domain.

 You can group the actions and reducers for a same domain in a same file (or